abdelhadi-nofal/reading-notes1/github.md

-# What Is Git?
+# GitHub

-#### Git is a specific open-source version control system created by Linus Torvalds in 2005.

-Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developer’s computer, which allows for easy branching and merging.
+#### GitHub,  is a provider of Internet hosting for software development and version control using Git.
+It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.
+It provides access control and several collaboration features such as bug tracking, feature requests, task management, continuous integration and wikis for every project.
+Headquartered in California, it has been a subsidiary of Microsoft since 2018.